schw4b/schw4b.github.io/README.md

 ### Bugs

-Use Windows command line `cmd` to render emdashes in Tables of post 1901 correctly.
+Use Windows command line `cmd` to render en dashes in Tables of post 1901 correctly.

 ```
 quarto preview posts/1901/index.qmd